Nghien-Nghien/Nghien-Nghien/README.md

 ### Hi there 👋

-- 👋 Hi, I’m @Nghien Nghien, or you can call me by nickname is Beo :D
+- 👋 Hi, I’m @Nghien Nghien
 - 👀 I’m interested in Hi-Tech devices, Sciences & Technologies, Write Blog ...
 - 🌱 I’m currently learning JAVA and in the near future, according to my goals, i'll expand to Mobile Dev (maybe Android first, hihi :D)
 - 💞️ I’m looking to collaborate on my master, Google, Github and SOF ...